paymentwall/paymentwall-php/README.md

 To sign up for a Paymentwall Merchant Account, [click here](http://paymentwall.com/signup/merchant?source=gh).

-#Paymentwall PHP SDK
+#Paymentwall PHP Library
-This SDK allows developers to use [Paymentwall APIs](http://paymentwall.com/en/documentation/API-Documentation/722?source=gh) (Virtual Currency, Digital Goods featuring recurring billing, and Virtual Cart).
+This library allows developers to use [Paymentwall APIs](http://paymentwall.com/en/documentation/API-Documentation/722?source=gh) (Virtual Currency, Digital Goods featuring recurring billing, and Virtual Cart).

 To use Paymentwall, all you need to do is to sign up for a Paymentwall Merchant Account so you can setup an Application designed for your site.
 To open your merchant account and set up an application, you can [sign up here](http://paymentwall.com/signup/merchant?source=gh).